Paramethia/GoW-mini-game/README.md

 _New text function:_

 - When you return to the game, it will have a different text in the Sparta menu
-- Texts are now more consistent
+- Texts are now more consistent (also sort of a bug fix)

 _Eased Hermes attack function:_